codenameyau/docker-examples/README.md

 # Example: /darth_varder/ will be available in guest.
 docker run -it -v $HOME/Workspace/tf_files:/darth_vader c3efccc5f94f

-# Lists all available containers and list just the container ids.
-docker ps -aq

 # SSH into container via attachment (halts process if you exit).
 docker attach <container-id>